mbealewales/amortisation/ROADMAP.md

 The model is split into three tables; this could be reduced as `loan_details` and `loan_schedule` have a 1 to 1 mapping, and so could be represented as one table.

+### Expand the model

+A nice future requirement would be to expand the model so that schedules have 'friendly names' and 'descriptions'/'comments'.
+A 'customer' etc. entity could also be added etc. etc.

 ### Improve the way that the calculation is done

 The maths basically uses doubles, and a not-great double->formatted String->double to fix to